synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 guarantees of that particular chain.
 Within the context of discussing cross-chain communication, "on chain" transactioins are assumed to be trustworthy so long as the probability of a chain reorg is extremely low.

+### Optimistic Pause
+If a [Guard](#guard) believes that a [Notary](#notary) has submitted a [fraudulent](#fraud) [attestation](#attestation) to its [Destination](#destination-chain),
+the actual [fraud resolution](#fraud-resolution) needs to be decided on another chain, either the [SYN Chain](#synapse-chain) or the
+[Origin](#origin-chain).
+Because of this, we allow the Guard to optimisitcally pause the [Destination](#destination) chain which puts both the accused Notary and the reporting Guard in dispute.
+Until the resolution is communicated to that destination chain, that attestation and the Notary are not truested by that destination, and the Guard would need to pay a significant amount to submit additional reports on that chain (to avoid denial of service).

+### Optimistic Period
+This is a crucial property of messaging system that is set and enforced by the client Smart Contract of the messaging system.
+It is the time that a message must wait to be executed in order to give the Guards time to catch potential fraud.
+The longer this time means the Guards have more time to catch fraud and the less likely it is for an attacker to fool a Destination into executing a fraudulent message.
+There is also an Optimistic Period when a new [Agent Root](#agent-root) is proposed, because we want to give [Guards](#guard) enough time to challenge the proposed root before accepting it as valid.

 ### Origin Chain
 The chain where the message is being sent from is known as the Origin Chain.